-The question of emptiness for $\epsilon$-relaxations of $R$-restrictions of semidefinite sets is closely linked to the exact feasibility problem under consideration.
-Recall the Cantor Intersection Theorem: If $K_1 \supseteq K_2 \supseteq \cdots$ is a decreasing nested sequence of non-empty compact subsets of $\reals^n$, then the intersection $\bigcap_{i \geq 1} K_i$ is non-empty.
+Since an~$R$-restriction of a semidefinite set is a semidefinite set itself, it makes sense to talk about its $\epsilon$-relaxation.
+The question of emptiness for~$\epsilon$-relaxations of~$R$-restrictions of semidefinite sets is closely linked to the exact feasibility problem under consideration.
+Recall the Cantor Intersection Theorem: If~$K_1 \supseteq K_2 \supseteq \cdots$ is a decreasing nested sequence of non-empty compact subsets of~$\reals^n$, then the intersection~$\bigcap_{i \geq 1} K_i$ is non-empty.
 We use it for the following lemma.

-\begin{lemma} A semidefinite set $K_{A,b}$ is non-empty if and only if there exists a positive rational~$R$ such that for every positive rational~$\epsilon$ it holds that the $\epsilon$-relaxation of the $R$-restriction of $K_{A,b}$ is non-empty. \end{lemma}
+\begin{lemma} A semidefinite set~$K_{A,b}$ is non-empty if and only if there exists a positive rational~$R$ such that for every positive rational~$\epsilon$ it holds that the~$\epsilon$-relaxation of the~$R$-restriction of~$K_{A,b}$ is non-empty. \end{lemma}

-\begin{proof} Assume that $K_{A,b}$ is non-empty and let~$x$ be a point in it.
+\begin{proof} Assume that~$K_{A,b}$ is non-empty and let~$x$ be a point in it.
 Let~$R$ be a rational bigger than~$\norminf{x}$.
-Then~$x$ is also in the $R$-restriction of $K_{A,b}$, and therefore in the $\epsilon$-relaxation of the $R$-restriction of $K_{A,b}$ for every positive rational~$\epsilon$.
+Then~$x$ is also in the~$R$-restriction of~$K_{A,b}$, and therefore in the~$\epsilon$-relaxation of the~$R$-restriction of~$K_{A,b}$ for every positive rational~$\epsilon$.

-Assume now that~$R$ is a positive rational such that the $\epsilon$-relaxation of the $R$-restriction of $K_{A,b}$ is non-empty for every positive rational~$\epsilon$.
-For each positive integer $m$, let $K_m$ be the $1/m$-relaxation of the $R$-restriction of $K_{A,b}$.
-Each $K_m$ is closed and bounded, hence compact.
-Moreover $K_1 \supseteq K_2 \supseteq \cdots$, i.e., the sets $K_m$ form a decreasing nested sequence of non-empty subsets of $\reals^I$.
-It therefore follows from the Cantor Intersection Theorem that $\bigcap_{m \geq 1} K_m$ is non-empty.
-The claim follows from the observation that $\bigcap_{m \geq 1} K_m$ is indeed the $R$-restriction of $K_{A,b}$. \end{proof}
+Assume now that~$R$ is a positive rational such that the~$\epsilon$-relaxation of the~$R$-restriction of~$K_{A,b}$ is non-empty for every positive rational~$\epsilon$.
+For each positive integer~$m$, let~$K_m$ be the~$1/m$-relaxation of the~$R$-restriction of~$K_{A,b}$.
+Each~$K_m$ is closed and bounded, hence compact.
+Moreover~$K_1 \supseteq K_2 \supseteq \cdots$, i.e., the sets~$K_m$ form a decreasing nested sequence of non-empty subsets of~$\reals^I$.
+It therefore follows from the Cantor Intersection Theorem that~$\bigcap_{m \geq 1} K_m$ is non-empty.
+The claim follows from the observation that~$\bigcap_{m \geq 1} K_m$ is indeed the~$R$-restriction of~$K_{A,b}$. \end{proof}

-It follows from Theorem~\ref{thm:weakfeasibility} that the emptiness problem for $\epsilon$-relaxations of $R$-restrictions of semidefinite sets is definable in $\FPC$ in the following sense.
+It follows from Theorem~\ref{thm:weakfeasibility} that the emptiness problem for~$\epsilon$-relaxations of~$R$-restrictions of semidefinite sets is definable in~$\FPC$ in the following sense.